 For example, if your organization belongs to the financial services industry, you may want to add the FFIEC assessment.
 If your organization belongs to the healthcare industry, you can add the HIPAA/HITECH assessment.
 Learn how to add assessments in Compliance Manager.

 Learn more about how your compliance score is calculated and continuously monitored.

 Key components: controls, assessments, templates, groups

 Compliance Score uses several components to help you manage your compliance activities.
-As you use Compliance Score to assign, test, and monitor compliance activities, it’s helpful to have a basic understanding of these key components.
-This diagram shows the relationships among them:
+As you use Compliance Score to assign, test, and monitor compliance activities, it's helpful to have a basic understanding of the key components: controls, assessments, templates, and groups.

-A control defines how you assess and manage system configuration, organizational process, and people accountability to meet a specific requirement of a regulation, standard, or internal policy.
+A control defines how you assess and manage system configuration, organizational process, and people responsible for meeting a specific requirement of a regulation, standard, or internal policy.

 Compliance Score tracks two types of controls:

 - Microsoft-managed controls: controls for Microsoft cloud services, which Microsoft is responsible for implementing

 - Customer-managed controls: controls managed by your organization, which you're responsible for implementing

 An assessment is an evaluation of a template that initiates the scoring process for your organization.
 Assessments group the actions necessary to meet the requirements of a standard, regulation, or law.
 For example, you may have an assessment that, when you complete all actions within it, brings your Office 365 settings in line with ISO 27001 requirements.